r0hankrishnan/8_week_sql/Select-Star-SQL-Notes/README.md

 As I work through the 8-week challenge, I will be using the online book [Select Star SQL](https://selectstarsql.com/) to learn the fundamental syntax and thought-process behind SQL.
 This notes folder will hold my notes and my work for the in-book projects.

 ## Table Used In Select Star SQL
 The table used in the book is a data set made by the autor, [Zi Chong Kao](https://kaomorphism.com/), that contains Texas deathrow inmates executed from 1976 onwards.
-It's structure is shown below:
+Its structure is shown below:

 | first_name (STR) | last_name (STR) | ex_number (NUM) | ex_age (NUM) | ex_date (DATE) | county (STR) | last_statement (STR) |
 |------------------|-----------------|-----------------|--------------|----------------|--------------|----------------------|